 Important information and updates will be posted to this page in order to keep our school community informed.
 As always, we wish to convey our genuine gratitude to our Mount Family for its continued support and shared belief in the lifetime advantage of a Mount St. Mary education.
 Thank you, in particular, to the parents and guardians of our current students for entrusting us with your daughters during these extraordinary times.

-As of July 30, Mount St. Mary Academy will begin the 2021-2022 school year utilizing full in-person learning.
-We will not offer full virtual or hybrid learning options at this time.
+Mount St. Mary Academy is presently utilizing full in-person learning for the 2021-2022 school year.
+We are not offering full virtual or hybrid learning options at this time.
 Please be mindful that current CDC guidelines do not require fully vaccinated students to quarantine if exposed to COVID.
 However, unvaccinated students will be required to quarantine from all school activities including classes, extracurricular activities and sports.
 Teachers will keep quarantined students up-to-date via Google Classroom.

 Like last year, we are prepared to make quick, seamless transitions between our three available instructional models should changing circumstances surrounding the COVID-19 pandemic and resulting guidance from appropriate authorities necessitate it.